 This week’s historical photo was submitted by Life on the Corner columnist Nicholas Dello Russo!
 The illustration from the New York Public Library shows how pivotal Boston, and specifically the North End, was in Revolutionary days — note the heavily armed war ships in the Harbor.
 King George must have been worried!

 Tune in on Thursday’s to view our featured neighborhood image from back in the day!
-Submit your historical photos using our Submit a Post form or tag @northend.waterfront on Instagram.
+Submit your historical photos by tagging @northend.waterfront on Instagram.
 Please include a caption or story telling about your photo.

 2 Replies to “Historical Neighborhood Photo: Revolutionary Days”